IEB-BIODATA/pydwca/docs/source/install.rst

     pip install pydwca

-This will install the library and the dependencies listed on [`requirements`](https://github.com/IEB-BIODATA/pydwca/blob/main/requirements.txt).
+This will install the library and the dependencies listed on `requirements <https://github.com/IEB-BIODATA/pydwca/blob/main/requirements.txt>`_.
 This will give you a basic usage.

 If you want all the available features install the optional dependencies: